-- (1) organisation of internally-generated information

-- (2) inhouse technical journal

-- (3) databank of expertise

-- (4) component co-ordination group

-- (5) inhouse seminars

-- (6) liberal tours

-- (7) presentations from outside speakers and

-- (8) journal clubs.
+(1) organisation of internally-generated information (2) inhouse technical journal (3) databank of expertise (4) component co-ordination group (5) inhouse seminars (6) liberal tours (7) presentations from outside speakers and (8) journal clubs.

-In order to keep up-to-date in the field, over 52% of the respondents depend mainly on journals (similar to that found by Shuchman, 1981, p 44), another 13% on discussion with colleagues and 9% on trade literature.
-In addition, seminars, newspapers, preprints, lectures and sales representatives are considered guite useful for keeping up-to-date.
+order to keep uptodate in the field, over 52% of In the respondents depend mainly on journals (similar to that found by Shuchman, 1981, p 44), another 13% on discussion with colleagues and 9% on trade literature.
+In addition seminars, newspapers, preprints, lectures and sales representatives are considered quite useful for keeping uptodate.
 As found in the past, discussion with similar minds and conscious reading are the two activities which stimulate new ideas to the IST.
-The tolerable delay in supplying information and documents ranged widely depending on specific instances.
+The delay in supplying information tolerable and documents ranged widely depending on specific instances.
 Many instances of late detection of information are pointed out by the respondents.
 Depending on the specific field of work, the technological gap is found to be 5-15 years.
-The respondents are, by and large, fairly satisfied with the sources of information presently available to them.
-But they are optimistic on their devoting increasingly more time in future to explore various sources of information.
+The respondents are, by and large, fairly satisfied with the sources of information presently available to them. are But they their devoting increasingly more optimistic on time in future to explore various sources of information.